umang91/fcm-client-lib/README.md

 FcmClientHelper.getInstance(applicationContext).initialise(this)
 ```

+Optionally you can set the log level and retry interval in the initialise API, refer to the API
+ documentation for more details.

 ## Set-up Callback Listener

 To receive a callback whenever a token is generated or notification is received implement the